 During the year ended December 31, 2014, selling, general and administrative expenses decreased significantly as compared with the prior year primarily due to reduced severance and other product consolidation costs, mostly associated with the Site Consolidation Plan and the MyWay convergence program, of approximately \$38 million and reduced transaction costs associated with the acquisitions of dbMotion and Jardogs of approximately \$4 million.
-These decreases in selling, general and administrative expenses during the year ended December 31, 2014 were partially offset by higher stock-based compensation, which increased approximately \$2 million, and additional selling, general and administrative expenses by approximately \$4 million, when compared to the prior year.
+These decreases in selling, general and administrative expenses during the year ended December 31, 2014 were partially offset by higher stock-based compensation, which increased approximately \$2 million, and additional selling, general and administrative expenses related to our acquisitions of dbMotion, Jardogs and Oasis, which increased expenses by approximately \$4 million, when compared to the prior year.
 The remainder of the decrease in selling, general and administrative expenses during the year ended December 31, 2014 as compared with the prior year was primarily the result of lower personnel costs and discretionary spending as a result of actions in 2013 to consolidate locations and streamline operations.